 With transit ridership increasing, the total VMT and emissions from the bus fleet will also increase, though not in direct proportion, since some existing bus routes are under-utilized today.
 The modeling assumes that total VMT from buses will increase by 6.4% per year, or a six-fold increase by 2050.
 For the purposes of looking at savings specifically from mode shift, the model assumes the bus fleet continues to be diesel buses.
 (The GHG reductions from bus electrification are captured in another wedge, discussed in section 4.2.2.)
-Thus, the total GHG emissions savings achieved through lower passenger vehicle miles traveled are reduced by 12.8%, due to increased emissions from diesel buses.
+Thus, the total GHG emissions savings achieved through lower passenger vehicle miles traveled are reduced by 12.8%, due to higher emissions from diesel buses.

-Table 18 .
-Mode share net emissions savings.
+Table 18.
+Mode share net emissions savings by 2050 in Portland and South Portland.

-Action 2050 GHG Savings Cumulative GHG savings, 2020-2050

-ACTON (MTCO 2 e) (MTCO 2 e)

-Reduced Passenger Vehicle Use 109,698 1,997,310

-Increased Bus Use -13,309 -256,831

-Net Mode Shift Impact 96,388 1,742,479
+Action 2050 GHG Emissions Savings (MTCO 2 e) Cumulative GHG Emissions Savings, 2020-2050 (MTCO 2 e) Reduced Passenger Vehicle Use 109,698 1,997,310 Increased Bus Use (Diesel) -13,309 -256,831 Net Mode Shift Impact 96,388 1,742,479